leanug/responserealm/README.md

    Navigate to `http://localhost:3000` to view the application.

+## Upcoming Updates
+  - **Server-Side Rendering:** Implementing server-side rendering for posts and comments to improve performance and SEO.
+  - **Design Improvements:** Enhancing the overall design for a better user experience.
+  - **Post Image Upload:** Adding functionality to upload images with posts.

+  Stay tuned for these updates and more!

 ## Scripts 🛠️

 - **Development:** `npm run dev` - Start the development server.